 Dalhousie currently offers a Summer session of approximately sixteen weeks, May to August.
-For permitted workload, see "3.2 Summer Session" on page 48.
+For permitted workload, see "3.2 Summer Session" on page 47.

 Correspondence and Summer School classes taken at other universities are subject to the same regulations as other transfer classes.
 See "7.
-Transfer Credits" on page 49.
+Transfer Credits" on page 48.

-13. International/Exchange Programmes
+13. International Exchange and Study Abroad Programmes

-The College of Arts & Science offers a number of programmes which enable students to pursue part of their studies in another country and culture, often in a foreign language environment.
+A number of programmes enable students to pursue part of their studies in another country and culture.
 For details see "13.
-International/Exchange Programmes" on page 51.
+International Exchange and Study Abroad Programmes" on page 50.